ionic-team/ionic-framework/core/src/components/item-sliding/readme.md

 ### Direction

-By default, the options are revealed when the sliding item is swiped from right to left, so the buttons are placed on the right side.
-It's also possible to reveal them from the right side by setting the `side` attribute on the `ion-item-options` element.
+By default, the buttons are placed on the `"end"` side.
+This means that options are revealed when the sliding item is swiped from end to start, i.e. from right to left in LTR, but from left to right in RTL.
+To place them on the opposite side, so that they are revealed when swiping to the opposite direction, set the `side` attribute to `"start"` on the `ion-item-options` element.
+Refer to [`ion-item-options` docs](https://github.com/ionic-team/ionic/blob/master/core/src/components/item-options/readme.md).
 Up to two `ion-item-options` can be used at the same time in order to reveal two different sets of options depending on the swiping direction.

 ```html
 <ion-item-options side="end">